Yinaagalangbu, gibirangbu, wulgalbu, migaybu

 Former convict Charles Tompson was the first to settle in North Wagga, and was a man of great accomplishment.
 One son, Charles Junior, became the first native-born Australian poet to publish a collection of verse, while another, Frederick Anslow, became a renowned businessman, grazier and Wagga’s first Town Clerk.
 In fact, Frederick contributed so much towards the development of the township that he was bestowed the mantle of the ‘Father of Wagga’.

 In 1832, on the south side of the Murrumbidgee River, another ex-convict George Best established a pastoral run which he called ‘Wagga Wagga’ (or ‘Woga Woga’) from which the town took its name.
 It is a popular, and long-held belief that the name ‘Wagga Wagga’ was derived from a Wiradjuri word meaning ‘Place of Many Crows’.
 However, more recently, many Wiradjuri (including Stan Grant, one of the last Wiradjuri speakers) have claimed that it is a word used to describe sacred ceremonies in which a man dances in circles with a wonderfully rolling, rollicking gait.
+In 2019, in the city’s first Reconciliation Action Plan, Wagga Wagga City Council acknowledged this emerging consensus within the Wiradjuri community that the words ‘Wagga Wagga’ historically interpreted as Place of Many Crows’, are better translated as Many Dances or Place of Celebrations’ (From the Cultural Plan 2020-2030, page7).

 Growth of the town